kdrag0n/quicklock/server-rs/README.md

 If auditing is enabled, Alice sends a **RegisterRequest** to Auditor:

-- MAC key
+- AuditMacKey

 Auditor generates an **AuditSig** keypair for Alice and a persistent ID with Hash(*macKey*).
 It stores the keypair, associated with the ID, and responds with a **RegisterResponse**:

 - Client ID
-- AuditSig public key
+- AuditPublicKey

 ### 4. Create PairFinishPayload

 Alice creates a **PairFinishPayload**:

 - PairingChallenge *ID*
-- Primary ClientSig public key
+- ClientSigPublicKey
-- Delegation ClientSig public key
+- DelegationClientSigPublicKey
-- AEAD key (for envelope decryption)
+- EnvelopeEncKey

 This message acts as a registration request, but must be encapsulated in another request for authentication/authorization.